 Responsible for leading and teaching the studio portion of the second-year curriculum, a class comprising 15 sophomore students.
 The second year of the undergraduate program is the foundation year.
 This studio focuses on modeling technique and form.
 The design brief explores the familiar in an unfamiliar context, the single family home.
 The studio leads into the next term where techniques are expanded in scale and complexity.

-The Ohio State University - Knowlton School of Architecture - Digital Library, Columbus, OH, US, Graduate Assistant - Digital Fabrication & Website
+The Ohio State University, Columbus, OH, US, Graduate Assistant - Digital Fabrication & Website

 Assisted with the operation of the digital fabrication lab in Knowlton Hall, consulting on fabrication techniques, maintaining equipment, and researching new digital fabrication technologies such as desktop 3d printing, laser scanning, augmented reality and CNC milling.
 Constructed and implemented training methods for student and faculty use of the fabrication resources.
 Also assisted in the development and implementation of new school websites.